-The Board of Directors are elected every year in April according to Council Bylaws.
-Five delegates and two alternates for each of North St. Anthony Park and South St. Anthony Park serve 2-year terms, alongside two Student delegates and five commercial/industrial sector delegates serving 1-year terms.
+The Board of Directors are elected every year according to Council Bylaws.
+Five delegates and two alternates for each of North St. Anthony Park and South St. Anthony Park serve 2-year terms, alongside five Organization delegates from commercial/industrial/nonprofit sectors and two Leadership delegates serving 1-year terms.

-SAPCC Board Members 2017
+SAPCC Board Members 2018

 “I joined the Board because we love this community and think it’s important to help it solve problems, look toward the future, and represent our decisions and wishes to policy makers.
 I also am active on the Environment Committee and Transition Town – All St. Anthony Park organizing group.
 My main priority is to help us mitigate and adapt to global climate change, so I am very happy the TT-ASAP initiative was supported by a significant Community Foundation grant last year, which will help the neighborhood develop a plan for our local, positive response to climate change.
 This work meshes well with the timing of the Council’s 10-year plan development.
 Our outreach to renters, immigrants, business, organizations, and schools, will deepen the contacts for both the Transition Town effort and the Council.”

 John Mark Lucas

 Ray owns a small business in St. Anthony Park and has served as a business delegate since 2006.
 He also served on the Council Board from 1975-190 and in 2002.
 He serves on the Executive Committee, Transportation Committee, and the Land Use Committee.